ivan-hc/AM/.github/ISSUE_TEMPLATE/add-appimages-only.md

 ---

-To help us make adding AppImages quicker and easier, please try to follow the following syntax (**NOTE that if point 2 is a github repository, you can remove points 3 and 4**).
+To help us make adding AppImages quicker and easier, please follow the syntax below (**NOTE that if point 2 is a github repository, you can remove points 3 and 4**).

 1. name (lowercase, this will be the command to use)
 2. main site, repository or reference web page (URL, DO NOT use direct download link)